plinss/acmebot/README.rst

 By default, the tool only generates output when actions are taken making it cron friendly.
 Normal output can be supressed via the ``--quiet`` command line option.

+To prevent multiple instances running at the same time, a random wait can be introduced via the ``--randomwait`` command line option.
+The minimum and maximum wait times can be controlled via the ``min_run_delay`` and ``max_run_delay`` settings.

 Example cron entry, in file /etc/cron.d/acmebot::

     MAILTO=admin@example.com

-    20 0 * * * root /usr/local/bin/acmebot
+    20 0 * * * root /usr/local/bin/acmebot --randomwait

-This will run the tool as root every day at 20 minutes past midnight.
+This will run the tool as root every day at 20 minutes past midnight plus a random delay of five minutes to an hour.
 Any output will be mailed to admin@example.com